DannyBen/madness/spec/fixtures/docroot/Style Guide/All.md

 - This is an *Italic Text*
 - This is a ~~Strikethrough Text~~
 - This is a ***Bold Italic Text***
-- This is a _Underlined Text_
+- This is an _Underlined Text_
 - This is a _**Bold Underlined Text**_
 - This is a ==Highlighted Text==
-- This is ^superscript
+- This is a ^superscript

 ## Unsafe HTML